What are prescription drug plans for Medicare?

 Another way to get Medicare drug coverage is through a Medicare Advantage plan.
 Private insurers offer Medicare Advantage plans.

 The private insurer provides hospitalization and physician services coverage instead of Original Medicare.
 Most Medicare Advantage plans also have prescription drug coverage.
 People with Medicare Advantage can’t get a Part D plan, so you’ll want to make sure a Medicare Advantage plan covers prescription drugs before signing up.
-If a consumer does sign up for an MA plan that does not have prescription drug coverage, they can enroll in Part D.
+If a consumer does sign up for an MA plan that does not have prescription drug coverage, they may not be able to enroll in a separate Part D plan as this is not allowed with most Medicare Advantage plans that do not have Part D already included.

 Medicare Advantage has become a more common way for people to get coverage.
 Nearly one half of Medicare beneficiaries have Medicare Advantage rather than Original Medicare.
 The number has been growing since the early 2000s.

-When deciding between Part D and Medicare Advantage, you need to take a step back.
+When deciding between Part D and Medicare Advantage, you need to consider differences between the two.
 Drug coverage is just one part of the Medicare Advantage coverage.
 You first need to decide whether you want to get your medical coverage from Original Medicare or through a Medicare Advantage plan and then compare how each plan covers your drugs.

-If you have Original Medicare, you have to pay $170.10 per month for Part B in 2022.This premium covers doctor services and outpatient care and you'll also have some deductibles and copayments.
+If you have Original Medicare, you have to pay $174.70 per month for Part B in 2024.This premium covers doctor services and outpatient care and you'll also have some deductibles and copayments.

 You’ll want to run those costs.
-Find out more about Medicare costs below.
+Find out more about Original Medicare costs below.

-Another benefit of going with Original Medicare is that you’ll have a wider network provider (any doctor who accepts Medicare).
-Medicare Advantage has a limited network of providers.
-This could be a problem when you’re traveling.
+Another benefit of going with Original Medicare is that you can visit any doctor who accepts Medicare.
+Medicare Advantage plans have networks of providers.
+This could be a problem when you’re traveling unless your issue requires emergency or urgently-needed care.
 Some Medicare Advantage plans like HMOs only pay for out-of-network expenses in an emergency, but others like PPOs will charge you higher copayments or deductibles if you go out of network.

-One plus about Medicare Advantage plans is that most offer additional coverages not found in Original Medicare, such as vision and dental care, hearing aids, gym memberships and transportation.
+One plus about Medicare Advantage plans is that most offer additional coverages not found in Original Medicare, such as gym memberships, dental, vision, and, or hearing.
+Transportation is typically only offered with SNP plans.
 Check the specific plan you are interested in to find out exactly what benefits may be included.

 You can find the Medicare Advantage plans available in your area by using the Medicare Plan Finder.
 You can input your drugs and dosages and your general health condition to see how much your premiums plus out-of-pocket costs are likely to add up to for each plan during the year.

 You can sign up for a Medicare Advantage plan when you enroll in Medicare or you may be eligible for a special enrollment period in some circumstances, too.
-You can also sign up for Medicare Advantage or switch plans during open enrollment each fall, which runs from October 15 to December 7 for coverage starting January 1.
+You can also sign up for Medicare Advantage or switch plans during Medicare Annual Enrollment Period each fall, which runs from October 15 to December 7 for coverage starting January 1.

 How much does Medicare prescription drug coverage cost?